List of Indonesians by net worth

 This is a list of Indonesians ordered by their net worth.
-According to Forbes (2007), there were only two Indonesians who were listed among world's billionaires.
-Robert Budi Hartono (and family) was ranked in the 664th with total net worth of US$1.5 billion.
+According to Forbes (2007), there were only two Indonesians who were listed among the world's billionaires.
+Robert Budi Hartono (and family) was ranked 664th with a total net worth of US$1.5 billion.
 They made profit from kretek (clove cigarettes) company Djarum and their shares in Bank Central Asia, respectively.